jeremiah-shaulov/office_spirit_mysql/README.md

 	xaInfoTables?: {dsn: Dsn|string, table: string}[];
 }
 ```
-- `dsn` - Default Data Source Name for this pool, that will be used if the DSN is not specified when requesting a new connection.
+- `dsn` - Default Data Source Name for this pool.
-- `maxConns` - Limit to number of simultaneous connections in this pool.
+- `maxConns` - Limit the number of simultaneous connections in this pool.
 When reached `pool.haveSlots()` returns false, and new connection requests will wait.
 Default value: `250`.
 - `onLoadFile` - Handler for `LOAD DATA LOCAL INFILE` query.
 - `onBeforeCommit` - Callback that will be called every time a transaction is about to be committed.
 - `managedXaDsns` - Will automatically manage distributed transactions on DSNs listed here (will rollback or commit dangling transactions).
 - `xaInfoTables` - You can provide tables (that you need to create), that will improve distributed transactions management (optional).

-Options can be given just as DSN string, or a `Dsn` object, that contains parsed DSN string.

 Data Source Name is specified in URL format, with "mysql://" protocol.